 4. Mary Pickford Rum Cocktail

 The Mary Pickford is named after a famous Canadian actress and producer.
 The recipe requires fresh pineapple juice, Maraschino liqueur, and a teaspoon of grenadine responsible for the pink color.
+Or make it like famous chef Jamie Oliver, without the grenadine.

 5. Cuba Libre